Common Problems Clients have with their Phoenix Divorce Attorney

 Second, find an attorney you easily relate to.
 In addition to having a competent, reliable attorney you need to be able to relate to them.
-If you’re struggling to relate, it’s common for communication barriers to form which will ultimately hinder your case results overall.
-To help potential clients get to know our firm and our philosophies, we offer free consultations where we invite you to our offices and go through what we can do for your case.
-This provides our clients an opportunity to get to know our firm and attorneys that would be working their cases.
+If you’re struggling to relate, it’s common for communication barriers to form which could ultimately hinder your case results overall.
+To help potential clients get to know our firm and our philosophies, we offer a free initial consultation where we invite you to our offices and go through what we can do for your case.
+This provides our clients an opportunity to get to know our firm and the attorney working their cases.

 Third, an attorney’s case load to support staff will directly affect the attorney’s time allocation to your case.
 Take a look at the attorney’s case load.
 If they have a low number of clients there may be a reason and you should ask some challenging questions to determine if they can handle your case.
 Conversely, if the firm has a high number of clients they may not have the resources to adequately manage your case.
-Our Phoenix divorce attorneys purposefully have small caseloads, which allow them to give each case the attention it deserves to litigate or settle each legal issue.
-In addition, our client’s main point of contact is their attorney directly.
+We purposefully have smaller caseloads, which allow us to give each case the attention it deserves to litigate or settle each legal issue.
+In addition, our client’s main point of contact is generally the attorney.
 You won’t have to go through a paralegal, legal assistant, or secretary.
 This is done so all tough questions are answered immediately and next steps can be taken.

 Although this list could go on for days, the importance is to make sure you understand what the law firm that you hire is going to deliver and what they require from you.

 Why You Should Choose Enholm Law, PLLC to be your Phoenix Divorce Attorney